Thursday, December 14, 2017

 Photo1Q2.8: Peer Blog Review

-when you create a blog, but the appeal to this blog was definitely in the content.
+Period 3 Recommendation: Tayli Ikenaga On the surface, one might see this as "just another blog" due to that same familiar template you get when you create a blog, but the appeal to this blog was definitely in the content.
 The metadata labels are integrated for all the photos where they're needed, and the explanations well thought-out and structured, taking viewers through each photograph.
-Speaking of, I definitely appreciated the aesthetic to a lot of these photos (I believe they show that person's personality in an artistic sense).
-The most recent post (End Q1 Best Shot) was particularly eye-catching because of how close-up the subjects are to the camera.
-Great blog.
+Speaking of, I definitely appreciated the aesthetic to a lot of these photos (I believe they show that person's...

-shimabukuro photos © , All Rights Reserved.
+shimabukuro photos © 2025, All Rights Reserved.
 BLOG DESIGN BY Sadaf F K.